 The Salsa Club is a private dance studio in Windhoek, Namibia, founded and owned by Rémy Ngamije, a Rwandan-born Namibian writer, photographer, and salsa enthusiast.
-With Samantha Muller as its lead instructor, it offers salsa, bachata, cha-cha, and merengue classes to new and experienced dance lovers.
+With Samantha Muller as its lead instructor, it offers salsa, bachata, and cha-cha classes to new and experienced dance lovers.
 As the country’s only full-time social dancing collective, it draws a diverse and passionate membership to its dance floor in the heart of Namibia’s capital city.

 The Salsa Club is tastefully appointed and spacious.
 Well-ventilated in summer, warm in winter, and pulsing with an artistic and vivacious energy, the studio is equipped with comfortable seating, wide mirrors, a crisp audio system, a kitchenette, ablution facilities, and on-street parking for its members.

 The home of social salsa dancing in Namibia

 Since 2015, The Salsa Club has brought the joy of social dancing to Windhoek.
 Social dancing differs from professional or exhibition dancing in one important respect: everyone can join in the fun.
 Young, old, amateur, intermediate, or advanced—social dancing is an inclusive activity that creates opportunities for encounter and gives birth to communities wherever dancers are found.

 The Salsa Club offers its members a unique dancing experience that connects the body to the rhythm, the soul to the melody, and dancers to each other in a magic and memorable way.
 Its classes and socials infuse Afro-Latino dancing roots, cultures, and histories with fresh, local, and Namibian elements to create a rare ambience.